 **Please see AUB's website for a full list of our entry requirements, including tariff points where applicable.** We are happy to accept a wide range of qualifications, including but not limited to: A Levels, BTEC Extended Diploma, OCR Cambridge Technical Extended Diploma, BTEC Subsidiary Diploma(s), Access to HE courses, Scottish Highers, IB Diploma Programme, Foundation Diploma in Art and Design.
 We can also accept many EU and International qualifications.
 See website for details.
 Email Admissions ([email protected]) with any queries about entry requirements.
 We welcome applicants who are currently studying or who have gained a Foundation Diploma in Art and Design and this qualification meets our level three entry requirements.
 This is a recommended qualification for many of our courses but it is not a compulsory qualification.
 Other relevant and equivalent Level 3 qualifications are considered on an individual basis and we are happy to accept applicants with a combination of Level 3 qualifications.
 Please check your qualifications using UCAS Tariff calculator and remember we are looking for the equivalent of 3 A levels if you are combining Level 3 qualifications.
 AUB tailors its offers to the qualifications an applicant is studying and looks for applicant to be studying a relevant creative subject.
-AUB makes offers based on up to three A Levels or equivalent Level 3 qualifications with the most UCAS Tariff points attached to them to give applicants the best chance possible at achieving our required tariff (120 UCAS Tariff points in most cases).
+AUB makes offers based on up to three A Levels or equivalent Level 3 qualifications with the most UCAS Tariff points attached to them to give applicants the best chance possible at achieving our required tariff (120 UCAS Tariff points except for BA (Hons) Architecture).

 Please click the following link to find out more about qualification requirements for this course

 Once your application has been reviewed admissions will request a link to a digital portfolio for review by the course team.